phetsims/phet-info/doc/phet-software-design-patterns.md

 type MyPathOptions = SelfOptions & PathOptions;
 ```

-(2) If your class does not have any class-specific options, it's still recommended to use `SelfOptions`, set to `EmptyObjectType`.
+(2) If your class does not have any class-specific options, it's still recommended to use `type SelfOptions= EmptyObjectType`.
 This makes it very easy to add class-specific options later, by replacing 1 occurrence of `EmptyObjectType` with `{…}`.
 Otherwise you have to remember to change to `SelfOptions` in 3 places.
 Here's the general pattern:

 ```typescript
 type SelfOptions = EmptyObjectType;